-Goodbye to old, ugly concrete, goodbye to ugly garden box with random trees and plants, and hello to beautiful charcol pavers!
+Goodbye to old, ugly concrete, goodbye to ugly garden box with random trees and plants, and hello to beautiful charcoal pavers!
 It looks so much better, which makes this housewife very happy and no longer embarrassed to host guests on the patio.
-Soon after completion we bought a patio set, which makes the whole set-up even more beautiful and enjoyable to sit outside with a cup of tea and a book to read.
+Soon after completion, we bought a patio set, which makes the whole set-up even more beautiful and enjoyable to sit outside with a cup of tea and a book to read.

 Matt also built a giant garden box on the second level of our backyard.
-We plan on growing our own veggies and trying out if either of us have a green thumb.
+We plan on growing our own veggies and trying out if either of us has a green thumb.
 Here’s hoping that we grow something!

 ♥ Newlywed Wife: 3 Months of Marriage

 ♥ A Letter to My Husband: 1st Wedding Anniversary

 ⇒Our First Marriage Dispute⇐

 Our marriage continues to thrive, and we have our days here and there.
 As I always say, no marriage is perfect and it truly is work.